naveengoyal1503/autoplugin-ai/plugins/WP_Coupon_Vault/README.md

 # WP Coupon Vault

-A WordPress plugin that lets site owners create, manage, and display exclusive coupons and deals for their audience, increasing conversions and affiliate revenue.
+Manage and display exclusive coupons and deals for your audience to boost affiliate revenue and user engagement.

 ## Features
 - Create and manage coupons as custom posts
+- Set coupon codes, expiry dates, and affiliate URLs
-- Display coupons using a shortcode
+- Display coupons on your site using a shortcode
-- Add coupon codes and affiliate URLs
-- Organize coupons by categories
-- Responsive design
-- Admin settings page
-- Premium upsell notice for advanced features
+- Admin dashboard for easy management

 ## Installation
-1. Upload the `wp-coupon-vault` folder to the `/wp-content/plugins/` directory
+1. Upload the plugin file to your WordPress plugins directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin from the WordPress admin panel
-3. Go to Posts > Coupons to add your first coupon
+3. Go to Coupon Vault in the admin menu to manage coupons
-4. Use the shortcode `[wcv_coupons limit="5"]` to display coupons on any page or post

 ## Setup
-- Add a new coupon by going to Coupons > Add New
-- Enter the coupon title, description, code, and affiliate URL
+- Add new coupons with code, expiry, and affiliate URL
-- Assign a category if desired
-- Publish the coupon
+- Use the shortcode `[coupon_vault limit="10"]` to display coupons on any page or post

 ## Usage
-- Use the shortcode `[wcv_coupons limit="5"]` to display the latest 5 coupons
+- Insert the shortcode in pages, posts, or widgets to show your coupon vault
-- Use `[wcv_coupons limit="5" category="electronics"]` to display coupons from a specific category
-- Customize the display with CSS
+- Customize the number of coupons displayed with the `limit` attribute

-## Premium Features (Pro Version)
-- Advanced analytics
-- Bulk import/export
-- Custom branding
-- Priority support

-## License
+## Requirements
-GPL2
+- WordPress 5.0 or higher